saideepakp/FMCG_acquisition_project/README.md

 ## 📌 Disclaimer

-This project is made by reference from [Add original course/tutorial/resource link here].
+This project is made by reference from [CodeBasics](https://www.youtube.com/watch?v=U6ZUKWdfSLY&t=7703s).
 All credit for the original concept, dataset design, and project structure goes to the respective creator(s).
 I do not claim any ownership or copyright over the original project idea or datasets.
 This repository is solely for learning and portfolio purposes.